flavio/flavio/source/_posts/2014-05-06-building-docker-containers-with-kiwi.markdown

 for both physical and virtual machines.
 It can create openSUSE, SUSE and other types of Linux distributions.

+**Update:** I changed the required version of kiwi and the openSUSE 13.1 template.
+Kiwi just received some improvements which do no longer force the container to include the *lxc* package.

 ## Why is this important?

 As you might know Docker has already its [build system](http://docs.docker.io/reference/builder/)